aroques/perceptron/README.md

 ## Installation

-This program require a scientific computing package called NumPy.
-This is easily installed with PIP by running:
+This program requires a scientific computing package called NumPy, which can easily be installed by running:
 ```
 pip install numpy
 ```